Educating Your Clients…

 He hired me and quickly handed over all the designing part to me.
 It all started with sweet words and praises for me.
 I wasn’t sure if he meant them.
 (You’re likely to face similar situation some or the other time in your career.)

-Without talking much, we agreed upon working together.
+Without talking much, we agreed on working together.
 Mistake #1.

 The specifications were pretty clear and easy.
 I thought I could do the work in a jiffy.
 Mistake #2.